aguirre-lab/aguirre-lab/CONTRIBUTING.md

 ## :rocket: Pull requests
 You've made great progress on an issue, and code in your branch is ready to merge with `master`.
 Time to submit a PR!

-> PRs are units of technical contribution.
-We think the number of PRs you submit, and the speed with which you submit them, correlate a lot with productivity and engagement.

 Before you submit a PR, review these [best practices for participating in a code review](https://mtlynch.io/code-review-love/).